daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 ## AWS OpenSearch

 Forked from Elasticsearch as it was changed from open-source to proprietary license.
 With OpenSearch ingestion pipelines, you don't need third party such as Logstash to help you push data to OpenSearch.
 Instead, you configure your producers to send data to OpenSearch ingestion.

+## Amazon Keyspaces

+Used for Apache Cassandra.

+### Features

+- Compatible with Cassandra Query Language (CQL)
+- Fully managed Time-to-Live (TTL)
+- Multi-region replication performed through asynchronous replication to propagate the writes across Regions
+- Active-active configuration i.e. each Region handles read/write
+- Consistency and conflict resolution
+- Offers on-demand capacity that requires no capacity planning and scales automatically with the workload's read/write throughput